-- The loan was unsecured, interest bearing at a fixed rate of 5.22% per annum and repayable within one year. - The loan was unsecured, interest bearing at a fixed rate of 4.3% per annum and repayable within one year.
+- (i) The loan was unsecured, interest bearing at a fixed rate of 5.22% per annum and fully repaid during the year. - The amount due was unsecured, interest-free and repayable on demand. (ii) - (iii) The loan was unsecured, interest bearing at a fixed rate of 4.3% per annum and repayable within one year.